ircdocs/modern-irc/index.md

          Command: TOPIC
       Parameters: <channel> [<topic>]

 The `TOPIC` command is used to change or view the topic of the given channel.
-If `<topic>` is not given, either the `RPL_TOPIC` or `RPL_NOTOPIC` numeric is returned specifying the current channel topic or lack of one.
+If `<topic>` is not given, either `RPL_TOPIC` or `RPL_NOTOPIC` is returned specifying the current channel topic or lack of one.
 If `<topic>` is an empty string, the topic for the channel will be cleared.

+If `RPL_TOPIC` is returned to the client sending this command, `RPL_TOPICTIME` SHOULD also be sent to that client.

 If the [protected topic](#protected-topic-mode) mode is set on a channel, then clients MUST have appropriate channel permissions to modify the topic of that channel.
 If a client does not have appropriate channel permissions and tries to change the topic, the [`ERR_CHANOPRIVSNEEDED`](#errchanoprivsneeded-482) numeric is returned and the command will fail.